librariesio/documentation/strategy.md

 By building tools and by offering them to those working on free and open source software without charge, we will ensure that maintainers and consumers get maximum value from the ecosystem.
 Consumers will be better equipped to see the value they extract from their dependencies.
 With this knowledge and a little time saved they might consider contributing back and, guided by their self-interest, may choose to support the projects that support them...

 ### Sustainability
-_Supporting undervalued software by createing a new, scalable and sustainable stream of income for maintianers._
+_Supporting undervalued software by creating a new, scalable and sustainable stream of income for maintainers._

 Free and open source software has grown exponentially over the last ten years.
-And we're indebted to the creators whos work we build applications, services and businesses on top of.
+And we're indebted to the creators whose work we build applications, services and businesses on top of.
 But too frequently the maintainers of these projects work individually or in small groups on projects in their spare time with little to no direct support.
 We want to support maintainers with a new, scalable, sustainable source of revenue so that they can choose to work on open source project rather than subsidising their passion.

 ### Who are Tidelift?
 In October 2017 Libraries.io maintainers Andrew Nesbitt and Benjamin Nickolls decided to join a new company focussed on building a sustainable future for open source software.
 Tidelift launched to the public in February 2018 and continue to support Libraries.io as part of their core philosophy and strategy.